rklaehn/intervalset/README.md

 Efficient immutable interval sets

 This is a data structure for Long interval sets based on binary TRIEs.
 See [Fast Mergeable Integer Maps](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.37.5452) for details on the basic data structure. [scala.collection.immutable.LongMap](https://github.com/scala/scala/blob/d34388c1e8fad289a6198b127c6ae92c296d9246/src/library/scala/collection/immutable/LongMap.scala) was used as a starting point, but there are now significant differences.
-Most importantly, the level (0..63) of a branch node is stored instead of the mask (64bit) to make room for some other summary information in branches.
+Most notably, the level (0..63) of a branch node is stored instead of the mask (64bit) to make room for some other summary information in branches.

 Boundaries are either inclusive or exclusive, so ]0..2] is different to [1..2].
 That might seem like a strange choice for long sets, but it is useful for my use case and does not have significant overhead.